pmuens/awesome-serverless/README.md

 - [Introducing OpenEvents](https://serverless.com/blog/introducing-openevents/) - Post about the recent announcement of the [OpenEvents](https://openevents.io) specification.
 - [I just deployed a serverless app — and I can’t code](https://medium.freecodecamp.org/i-just-deployed-a-serverless-app-and-i-cant-code-here-s-how-i-did-it-94983d7b43bd) - Step-by-step walkthrough on how to deploy a lorem ipsum serverless application.
 - [Serverless statistics 2017](https://thenewstack.io/aws-lambda-still-towers-competition-much-longer/) - Post with the most recent statistics about the serverless computing trend.
+- [Automating CI / CD workflow for serverless apps with CircleCI](https://serverless.com/blog/ci-cd-workflow-serverless-apps-with-circleci/) - How to setup and use CI / CD with the Serverless Framework and CircleCI.

 ## Screencasts